gagvirus/an-archer-game/ROADMAP.md

   - during 3 seconds if a player collects +10, +12, +13 coins, just display one entry "collected 35 coins"
 - coins / resources "clumping"
   - after some time of being dropped, combine multiple coins in a radius into one big pile
+- resources drop count: currently, based on the luck attribute we may drop up to *5 resource. add a setting in settings scene, which will allow disabling the functionality (for performance perspective)

 ### Gameplay Features